sorenmat/k8s-rds/README.md

 # TODO

 - [X] Basic RDS support
 - [ ] Cluster support
 - [ ] Google Cloud SQL for PostgreSQL support
 - [ ] Local PostgreSQL support
+- [ ] Transform into a configurable cli
+- [ ] Azure support
+- [ ] Make it read from a VERSION file and print